tzjin/mini/readme.markdown

 A prefix tree in Java that supports Strings.
 Planned use for implementing efficient autocomplete.

+#### Q

+The concise Queue.
+Written for lazy fingers.

 ## Info

-Fun projects by Tony Jin.
-Released under the GNU GPLv3.
+Fun projects by me.
+Should anyone actually be interested in using this code, released under the GNU GPLv3.